vikasp07/WeatherInfo/README.md

 WeatherInfo is a app .
 ## Live Project

-Check out the live project: [Wander_Lust Live](https://weather-info-10si.onrender.com/)
+Check out the live project: [WeatherInfo Live](https://weather-info-10si.onrender.com/)

 ## Technologies Used